derhuerst/generate-vbb-graph/readme.md

 Usage:
     generate-vbb-graph [-p subway,tram]
 Options:
     --products             -p  A list of products.
 These are available: suburban, subway, regional, tram, ferry, bus
     --projection           -P  Wether and how to project the station coordinates.
                                See juliuste/projections for details.
     --simple-lines         -s  Use a heuristic to keep only the most "canonical" variant of each line.
 Default: false
+    --simple-deduplication -d  Deduplicate edges without taking the travel time into account.
+Default: false
 Examples:
     generate-vbb-graph -p subway,tram -P mercator
 ```